Media Training Success Story

 We then developed a media training programme, which would tap into the key messages about the relevance of writing’s evolution to the present day.
 We created a sense of curiosity around how symbols and pictographs evolved to become the letters, alphabets, and tools for communication that we use today.

-The second part was delivery of the media training to prepare the Curators, who had differing levels of media experience, for Writing: Making Your Mark press and media interviews.
+The second part was delivery of the media training to prepare the Curators, who had differing levels of media experience, for all the print and broadcast interviews.

-Working in collaboration with the British Library Press Team and Curators, we set up a studio on site.
-We created an environment that was both realistic and put the spokespeople at ease, so they felt confident to try things out.
+Working in collaboration with The British Library Press Team and Curators, we set up a studio on site.
+We created an environment that was both realistic and which put the spokespeople at ease, so they felt confident to try things out.

 We shaped the key messages, bringing to life the stories behind the items exhibited.